airbytehq/airbyte/docs/architecture/basic-normalization.md

 );
 ```

-If the nested items in the array are not objects e.g.:
+If the nested items in the array are not objects then they are expanded into a string field of comma separated values e.g.:
 ```json
 {
   "make": "alfa romeo",